nahuelsiemaszko/report-builder/facial-expression-recognition/README.md

 ## Overview

-Project created in Python to train and test a model given a dataset, and then use it to capture and recognize facial expressions in realtime with your camara.
+Project created in Python to train and test a model with a given dataset, and then use it to capture and recognize facial expressions in realtime with your camara.

 In progress...